nishant1005/Credit-Risk-Modeling-using-Machine-Learning/README.md

 Results-
-Finally,Gradient Boosting with tuned parameters was selected,accuracy achived-82.3%.
+Finally,Gradient Boosting with tuned parameters was selected with optimal training/testing scores accross 10 folds of data.